luisa-li/site/README.md

-A WIP of a personal website I'm building to host an online version of my resume, and collect bits and bobs of my thoughts and the cool things I learn.
+A a personal website I'm building to host an online version of my resume, and collect bits and bobs of my thoughts and the cool things I learn.

 The site can be found here: https://luisa-li.github.io/site/